TheGlitchyGuy/Diamond-Any-Manipless/README.md

-# Diamond-Any-Manipless
+# Diamond Any% Manipless Notes Beginner
-Pokémon Diamond Any% speedrun notes
+This is a .md file made for **Corvimae's Pokémon Ranger Website found [here](https://ranger.maybreak.com/route)